spritz-group/PQ-IBE-DWPT-Auth/README.md

-# Privacy Preserving Post Quantum IBE Authentication Protocol for Electric Vehicle Dynamic Charging
+# DynamiQS: Quantum Secure Authentication for Dynamic Charging of Electric Vehicles
-This repository contains the simulation and analysis scripts for the **Privacy Preserving Post Quantum IBE Authentication Protocol for Electric Vehicle Dynamic Charging** research paper.
+This repository contains the simulation and analysis scripts for the **DynamiQS: Quantum Secure Authentication for Dynamic Charging of Electric Vehicles** research paper.

 ## Run the ns-3 simulation
 To run it, ns-3.38 is required.
 Once downloaded and installed, copy the pq-ibe.cc script inside the scratch/ folder in ns-3.38.